rurabe/wicket/README.md

 - Inversing Y axis measurements (SVG y coordinates decrease as you go up)
 - Translates quadratic and cubic curve commands into straight line segments
 - Curve definition translation controls
+- Numeric precision controls
 - Decimal math for increased accuracy

 Future possible features could include:
+- The arc "A" command
 - Specifying a maximum level of precision to express decimals in
 - Translating non closed paths into Linestrings and Multilines
 - Specifying paths for polygons which are exlcusions from the area (donut holes)